Rivals-Workshop-Community-Projects/rivals_workshop_guide/docs/workshop_guide/programming/reference/scripts/init_and_attack_scripts.md

 This is useful for setting other character's up to be compatible with your complex behavior.

-Prefixing variables with your character's name helps avoid accidentally using variable names that they might already be using, which would lead to bugs.
+Prefixing variables with your character's name helps to avoid "name collisions",  using variable names that the other character is already using, which can lead to bugs.
 Mr. Example's `other_init.gml` might contain `mr_example_debuff_active = false`.

 ## Initializing Graphics